 Jonathan performed at DeSales Auditorium in Minnesota which he wanted to do to as a benefit to Haiti.
 In 2012, he performed at all of the locations in the Keys to the City Piano Festival that was created by the city of Chicago which included historic landmarks in Chicago – the Art Institute of Chicago, Adler Planetarium, Harold Washing Public Library, The Field Museum, Shedd Aquarium, Willis Tower, United Airlines Building, Peggy Notebaert Nature Museum, Fulton Hall and Mendel Hall at the University of Chicago.

 Additional performances include Ida Noyes Hall and Fulton Hall at the University of Chicago.
-That year, Cambry also performed a number of works at the Make Music Chicago Festival and played for Grammy-Award winning Soviet-born pianist Emanuel Ax who invited Cambry to perform at the Chicago Symphony Center in with other great living pianists which included world renowned pianists Jorge Federico Osorio, Jeremy Denk, Reginald Robinson, Marc-André Hamelin, Orli Shaham, Valentina Lisitsa, Bill Charlap, Renee Rosnes and others.
+That year, Cambry also performed a number of works at the Make Music Chicago Festival and played Chopin’s first scherzo for Grammy-Award winning Soviet-born pianist Emanuel Ax who invited Cambry to perform at the Chicago Symphony Center in with other great living pianists which included world renowned pianists Jorge Federico Osorio, Jeremy Denk, Reginald Robinson, Marc-André Hamelin, Orli Shaham, Valentina Lisitsa, Bill Charlap, Renee Rosnes and others.
 After founding the American Chamber Opera company, Jonathan Cambry made appearances on NBC, WGN, and other networks.
-Cambry also founded the largest-monthly piano gatherings in Chicago where musicians play all types.
+Cambry also founded the largest-monthly piano gatherings in Chicago where musicians play all genres.
 Jonathan Paul Cambry is recognized as a notable Haitian-American musician and technology expert.
 He makes produces and makes beats for contemporary musicians as well.